Gerdau (GGB) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the steel producer had lost 15.33% over the past month.
-This has lagged the Basic Materials sector's loss of 1.48% and the S&P 500's gain of 3.87% in that time.
+Coming into today, shares of the steel producer had lost 14.24% in the past month.
+In that same time, the Basic Materials sector lost 3.6%, while the S&P 500 gained 0.84%.

 Investors will be hoping for strength from Gerdau as it approaches its next earnings release.
 The company is expected to report EPS of $0.27, down 27.03% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $3.69 billion, down 4.55% from the prior-year quarter.

-Any recent changes to analyst estimates for Gerdau should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for Gerdau.
 These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 9.15% higher within the past month.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 2.19% lower.
 Gerdau is currently a Zacks Rank #3 (Hold).

-In terms of valuation, Gerdau is currently trading at a Forward P/E ratio of 6.11.
-This represents a discount compared to its industry's average Forward P/E of 10.82.
+Digging into valuation, Gerdau currently has a Forward P/E ratio of 6.06.
+Its industry sports an average Forward P/E of 10.57, so we one might conclude that Gerdau is trading at a discount comparatively.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.